kurokida/jsQuestPlus/README.md

 QUEST+ ([Watson, 2017](https://doi.org/10.1167/17.3.10)) is an extension of QUEST ([Watson & Pelli, 1983](https://doi.org/10.3758/BF03202828)) that can deal with multiple stimulus parameters, multiple psychometric functions, and more than two response options.
 The jsQuestPlus JavaScript library allows researchers to use QUEST+ in online experiments.

+# Demonstrations

+The demos folder contains some sample code.

+- Example_1stim_1psy_2resp_Watson(2017).html

+This is the sample code for [Watson's first example: "Estimation of contrast threshold {1, 1, 2}"](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865).
+The threshold is estimated using the stimulus parameter (contrast) and responses described in Watson's paper.

+- Simulation_1stim_1psy_2resp_Watson(2017).html

+This file is the same as `Example_1stim_1psy_2resp_Watson(2017).html`, except that it simulates the observer's response.
+The final estimate will change slightly each time you run the program.

+- Example_2stim_3psy_2resp_Watson(2017).html

+This is the sample code for [Watson's forth example: "Contrast sensitivity function {2, 3, 2}"](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865).
+The psychometric parameters are estimated using the stimulus parameters and responses described in Watson's paper.

+- Simulation_1stim_1psy_2resp_Watson(2017).html

+This file is the same as `Example_2stim_3psy_2resp_Watson(2017).html`, except that it simulates the observer's response.
+The final estimates will change slightly each time you run the program.

+- jsPsychDemo/jsQuestPlus_jsPsychDemo.html

+This is the sample code for [jsPsych](https://github.com/jspsych/jsPsych/) users.
+This simulates [Watson's second example: "Estimation of contrast threshold, slope, and lapse {1, 3, 2}"](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865).

 # How to use

-This section describes how to use jsQuestPlus for [Watson's second example: "Estimation of contrast threshold, slope, and lapse {1, 3, 2}"](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865)".
+This section describes how to use jsQuestPlus for [Watson's second example: "Estimation of contrast threshold, slope, and lapse {1, 3, 2}"](https://jov.arvojournals.org/article.aspx?articleid=2611972#159437865).
 Before creating an instance of jsQuestPlus, we need to specify a number of parameters.

 ## Importing jsQuestPlus
 The library can be imported either as a UMD module or as an ES6 module.